JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 ## Design

 The parameter $c_{\min}$ sets the minimum fixed cost that a stake pool operator may declare.
-The following plot shows the histogrma of the fixed cost declarations at epoch 644.
+The following plot shows the histogram of the fixed cost declarations at epoch 644.

 <p align="center" id="fig-min-pool-cost-644">
   <img src="plots/min_pool_cost_hist_epoch_644.png" alt="Histogram c_i epoch 644" width="62%">